owenz0523/s-t-challenge/product.md

 I believe this is highly adoptable, given that I’d imagine a similar process already occurs during morning huddles most likely just with handmade notes

 Building:
-compile the data and use LLMs to extract the important information, filling out the important categories needed to create a guest profile data is then persisted through to the frontend which populates the dashboard agentism??? data pipelines don’t really exist right now, but with them in place, could have an AI agent that runs every morning to compile this information prior to morning huddle
+compile the data and use LLMs to extract the important information, filling out the important categories needed to create a guest profile. super simple backend should suffice for this project, literally just need to receive fetch the json file and return it to the frontend - can be scaled if needed to the cloud data is then persisted through to the frontend which populates the dashboard agentism??? don't think this product really benefits from agentism, a simple chron job should work since morning huddles have static information, occurring at the same time everyday

-don't need a backend for this project in its initial prototype since data can simply be stored in a new json file, plan is to make these guest profiles in a json and then read it from the frontend directly to make building quicker

 source - https://www.pushoperations.com/blog/restaurant-management-the-value-of-pre-shift-huddles